Arpeet-Bhaisare/cybersecurity-packet-flow-visualization/README.md

 ## Project Overview
 This project demonstrates packet flow monitoring, cybersecurity traffic analysis, and network visualization using Cisco Packet Tracer.
 The project focuses on understanding how packets travel across networks, identifying communication patterns, and analyzing cybersecurity-related traffic behavior.

+## Internship Context

+This project was developed during the Cisco Networking Academy Virtual Internship Program (VIP) 2023 under NIIT Foundation.

+The objective was to visualize packet flow from host systems to external networks using Cisco Packet Tracer and packet analysis concepts.
 ---

 ## Objectives